 I spend most of my time listening to Dharma talks and following guided meditations.
 Dharma talks are typically 60-minute talks that are about self, subjects ranging from fear to death to love and joy.

 There are good, free guided meditations at the UCLA Mindful Awareness Research Center.
-Jack Kornfield has wonderful guided meditations for sale, too.
-I very much enjoy meditations on loving kindness, forgiveness, breathing, awareness, joy, and working with difficulties.
+This short meditation is great, too, and anything from Dr. Robert Foster.
+Jack Kornfield has wonderful guided meditations for sale, too , as does Tara Brach.
+I enjoy meditations on loving kindness, forgiveness, breathing, awareness, joy, and working with difficulties.

 What I tend to do is meditate 2-3 times per week, for anywhere from 5-45 minutes each.
 I listen to a Dharma talks on the bus, car ride, or while working out.
 The Dharma talks provide the perspective, and the meditations are practices, like lifting mind weights that produce happiness instead of big muscles.